The Muddy Insider Guide to St Ives

 Spooky town trails – Pirate and Ghost Walks with Shanty Baba

 As darkness falls over St Ives, join storyteller, Shanty Baba, as he lights his hurricane lantern to show you the darker side of town.
 Take a tour of St Ives’ most haunted places, the spooky alleyways where the dead are restless, the graveyards where paranormal and supernatural activity is still witnessed and places where dark deeds have happened.
 Or for a more family-friendly experience, take your crew on the Pirate Walk with pirate stories, instruction in ‘the code’ and piratespeak, dressing up and tales of St Ives treasure.
+Pre-booked tours only.

 The Barbara Hepworth Museum was opened in 1976 and has been managed by Tate since 1980.
 On show is the largest collection of Hepworth’s sculptures in wood, bronze and stone at the place where she lived and worked until her death.
 The garden is a particularly inspiring sanctuary, featuring some of the artist’s larger works.